zendframework/zf2-documentation/docs/languages/en/modules/zend.form.collections.rst

 The solution: validation groups.
 A validation group is specified in a ``Form`` object (hence, in our case, in the ``CreateProduct`` form) by giving an array of all the elements we want to validate.
-Our ``CreateForm`` now looks like this:
+Our ``CreateProduct`` now looks like this:

 .. code-block:: php